Peyton Place (TV series): Secondary cast members

+An independent elderly widow who relocated from her farm to Peyton Place after the death of her husband.
+She eventually agrees to marry Eli Carson.

 Minor characters played by recognizable actors

 Thomas was Martin Peyton's chauffeur, originally portrayed by James Doohan from Star Trek in about a dozen episodes.
 Just one episode after Thomas leaves town on an errand, another Star Trek actor, Nichelle Nichols turns up for two episodes as Martin Peyton's nurse.
 Later, Doohan returned for an episode before the character Thomas was taken over by another actor.

 Micky Dolenz of The Monkees, appeared in three episodes during the first season as Kitch Brunner, an archetypal teenage bad boy.
 He drugs Rita Jack's drink, and picks a fight with Norm Harrington.

 Other notable guest stars; a recurring policeman character portrayed by Greg Morris, Dabbs Greer plays a member of the parole board who contemplates the release of Eliott Carson, and in the second and third seasons, Fred Crane plays Ralph Courtney, replacing the first season's pharmacist.

 A future Academy Award-winning actor who had two brief appearances on the series was Richard Dreyfuss.
 In one early episode, he is seen dropping stacks of the newspaper The Clarion from the back of a delivery truck.
 In the episode in which Rodney and Allison are preparing to graduate from high school, he has dialogue as an annoyed student who has been waiting for them as they are the last ones to pick up their caps and gowns.